junxit/us-congress-bills-110/metadata.md

 - 2007-01-08 — Introduced in Senate
 - 2007-01-08 — Read twice and referred to the Committee on Environment and Public Works. (text of measure as introduced: CR S238-239)
 - 2007-01-08 — Sponsor introductory remarks on measure.
 (CR S239)
+- 2008-07-31 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2008-09-22 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 110-476.
+- 2008-09-22 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 110-476.
+- 2008-09-22 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 1037.